josmar-crwdstffng/angular/aio/content/guide/architecture-modules.md

 <code-example path="architecture/src/app/mini-app.ts" region="ngmodule-imports"></code-example>

-In this way, you're using the Angular and JavaScript module systems *together*.
+In this way, you are using the Angular and JavaScript module systems *together*.
-Although it's easy to confuse the two systems, which share the common vocabulary of "imports" and "exports", you will become familiar with the different contexts in which they are used.
+Although it is easy to confuse the two systems, which share the common vocabulary of "imports" and "exports", you will become familiar with the different contexts in which they are used.

 <div class="alert is-helpful">